AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

    >[!TIP]
    >
    >If you are creating a segment based on customer attributes stored in a customer account, it is a best practice to apply the segment to registered customers only.

+   >[!NOTE]
+   >
+   > If a segment applies to Visitors or to Visitors and Registered Customers, under the Matched Customers tab only Registered Customers will be shown, even if Visitors can be targeted based on conditions that apply to them.

 1. Click **[!UICONTROL Save and Continue Edit]**.